Tang Fong Har

 Tang Fong Har (陳鳳霞 (陈凤霞, Chén Fèngxiá); born 1943) is a Singaporean lawyer who was detained on 20 June 1987 by the Singapore government during Operation Spectrum under the Internal Security Act (ISA).
+She eventually left the country in 1988 and has not returned to the country ever since.

 Education

 Tang studied law at the National University of Singapore and graduated in 1980.

 Operation Spectrum

 In 1987, Tang was detained by the Internal Security Department (ISD) during Operation Spectrum.
 She subsequently accused Officer SK Tan of assaulting her during her interrogation and indefinite detention by the Internal Security Department.

 Her detention was speculated by many as a means to crush political dissent.
 In a letter, she states that she was physically abused, kept incommunicado and forced to admit guilt of subversion of state.
 She was later released on 12 September 1987.

-In 1988, Tang was granted permission to visit her husband, Peter, a British citizen, in the United Kingdom (UK) between 7 March 1988 to 7 April 1988 but had not returned to Singapore.
-She was subsequently wanted by the Singapore police for breaching her terms with the ISD for her visit to UK.
+In 1988, Tang was granted permission to visit her husband, Peter, a British citizen, in the United Kingdom between 7 March 1988 to 7 April 1988 but had since not returned to Singapore.
+She was subsequently wanted by the Singapore Police Force (SPF) for breaching her terms with the ISD for her visit to Britain.
 On 18 April 1988, Tang with eight of the ex-detainees from Operation Spectrum issued a joint statement accusing the government of ill treatment and torture while under detention.
 They also denied involvement in any conspiracy and alleged that they were pressured into making confessions.

-On 8 October 2011, Tang, along with exiled political dissident Francis Seow, publicly addressed a Singapore Democratic Party forum from abroad via teleconference.
+On 8 October 2011, Tang, along with exiled political dissident Francis Seow, publicly addressed a Singapore Democratic Party (SDP) forum from abroad via teleconference.
 In the address they advocated abolishing the ISA.
-The Singapore police were investigating the legality of the event the following day.
+The SPF investigated the legality of the event the following day.